 "The novelty is the sensitivity of the artist." - Azorin

 Spain is one of the most popular holidays destinations for Britons!
-Sun, sea, tapas but also flamenco: that’s what you can expect in the land of the sun.
+Let us conjure up an image: Costa del sol, sun, sea, tapas and flamenco: that's what you can expect in the land of the sun.
+It really is the best!

 Spanish dances are renowned for the variety of styles that suit everyone's taste!

-In general, dancers from Spain say that there isn’t just one genre of Spanish dance, but rather a multitude of options.
-Regardless of the student’s preferences, anyone can take part in this form of artistic expression which is so widely celebrated around the world.
+Despite our belief that flamenco is the dance of Spain, dancers from the country say that there isn't just one genre of Spanish dance, but rather a multitude of options.
+Regardless of the student's preferences, anyone can take part in this form of artistic expression which is so widely celebrated around the world.

-Here is a short list of the most popular styles of Spanish dance:
+Here is a short list of the most popular styles of Spanish dance, starting with the popular and beautiful Flamenco dance mentioned above:

 The budding dancer can also learn traditional dances from specific regions of Spain: the Jota Aragonesa dance from northern Spain, Sevillana from the Seville region and the Zambra dance from Granada, Andalusia.